kibi-network/Kixt/-/Charset/index.md

 : Allowed [UTF-16]–encoded documents with the addition of a BOM.

 : Required processors to ignore `U+0000 NULL` characters which appear in Kixt Charset Definition documents.

+: Removed compatibility definitions that are better-served in other specifications.

 {: id="changelog.2019-05-02"} <time>2019-05-02</time>